Last Updated: Feb 21st, 2025

 Okay, if you have PTR support, what is the policy about email servers?

-Neither Marbled Fennec Networks or FurrIX allow our project members, project guest or end users to host or operate an email server on any of our networks.
-Ports 25, 465 and 587 are blocked be default on all endpoints meant for use by project members, project guest and end users.
-Our volunteers will not unblock these ports.
+Neither Marbled Fennec Networks or FurrIX allow our project members, project guest or end users to host or operate an email server on any type of our networks.
+Ports 25, 465 and 587 are blocked by default on all endpoints meant for use by project members, project guest and end users.
+Our volunteers will not unblock these ports unless the request comes in from another well established project with a provable track record.
+Individuals not qualify for this exception.

-• the nickname of the member or end user responsible for the traffic
+- the nickname of the member or guest responsible for the traffic

-• which of our routers the member or end user is connected through
+- which of our routers the member or guest is connected through

-Our volunteers rely on these records being set in order to ensure that our project members, project guest and end users are following our policies and are not contributing to the already abundant internet asbestos traveling the wires and fiber that make up the internet.
+Our volunteers rely on these records being set in order to ensure that our project members and guest are following our policies and are not contributing to the already abundant internet asbestos traveling the wires and fiber that make up the internet.
 These records are not negotiable and are always setup upon connection.
 These records may be updated with new information from time to time depending on where you connect from.

 I saw a few different domains servicing your project, why is that?

-Our team maintains two different namespaces for the project. ‘marbledfennec.net’ is the public facing website and is where we post updates, policies and interact with our project members and end users. ‘fenfox.run’ was the namespace that all of our routing gear resided within, but as July 31, 2024, that namespace has been retired in favor of all the routing gear being migrated to ‘furrix.zone’ and the project beginning to operate as two groups working towards a common goal.
+Our team maintains two different namespaces for the project. ‘marbledfennec.net’ is the public facing website and is where we post updates, policies and interact with our project members and guest. ‘furrix.zone’ is used internally for our routing gear, doc services, NMS and so on.

 In a nutshell: